apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 ### 4.7.
 Introducing an instance for model checking

 Our TLA+ specification is parameterized in the sets `ADDR` and `AMOUNTS`.
-In order to run Apalache, we have to initialize this constant.
+In order to run Apalache, we have to initialize these constants.
 The complete code can be found in [MC_ERC20.tla][].
 The most important definitions are as
 follows: